-And then, I spent three years in a big law firm where I saw how easily it could happen (and I worked for one of the best law firms in town).
-A law firm that followed the best practices in the industry.
+And then, I spent three years in a big law firm where I saw how easily it could happen - and I worked for one of the best law firms in town - a law firm that followed the best practices in the industry.

 Unfortunately, what I discovered is the estate planning industry was not designed to serve growing families who experience lots of change on their way to success.

-We understand you are BUSY, you are growing, you are planning for a life of prosperity and you value ease, convenience and efficiency.
+We understand you are BUSY, you are growing, you are planning for a life of prosperity, and you value ease, convenience, and efficiency.

 You want to know you’ve made the best decisions for your family and that your plan will work when your loved ones need it most.
-You want to make sure your children would be taken care of in the best way possible and will be prepared to receive your wealth if anything happens to you.
+You want to make sure your children will be taken care of in the best way possible and will be prepared to receive your wealth if anything happens to you.

 That is our focus as well.

-We’ve developed unique systems to give you the same access to a personal lawyer as was previously only available to the likes of Bill Gates, Warren Buffet, and Sam Walton so you can have the guidance you need to build and maintain a life of prosperity and wealth.
+We’ve developed unique systems to give you the same access to a personal lawyer that was previously only available to the likes of Bill Gates, Warren Buffet, and Sam Walton so you can have the guidance you need to build and maintain a life of prosperity and wealth.

 In fact, we’ve thrown out the time clocks so you never have to be afraid to call with a quick question (or even a not so quick question).
 Everything we do is billed on a flat-fee basis, agreed to in advance, so there are never any surprises.

-And, if you need to schedule a more in-depth legal or strategic call with your personal lawyer, a call will be scheduled when your both available and ready for the call so we can make the very best use of your time and not waste your time by leaving voicemail after voicemail back and forth.
+And, if you need to schedule a more in-depth legal or strategic call with your personal lawyer, a call will be scheduled when you’re both available and ready for the call.
+We'll make the very best use of your time and won't waste your time by leaving voicemail after voicemail back and forth.

 One day you will need a lawyer.
-I don’t know when and I don’t know when, but when you do, you will be grateful you can call on us and we’ll be here to advise you or get you out of a jam.
+I don’t know when and I don’t know why, but when you do, you will be grateful you can call on us and we’ll be here to advise you or get you out of a jam.

 Lastly, we believe your financial wealth is a small part of your overall “Family Wealth” which is made up of your far more valuable, Intellectual, Spiritual and Human assets – who you are and what’s important to you.

 If you are like most people, you know very little.
-But, the wealthiest families capture these assets and pass them along right with their financial wealth.
+But, the wealthiest families capture these assets and pass them right along with their financial wealth.
 And, that’s part of the reason the rich keep getting richer.

 We’ve developed a tool that allows us to pass on your whole Family Wealth, including your Intellectual, Spiritual and Human assets.
-I can’t go into all of the details here, but we’ll definitely talk about when you come into meet with your own Personal Family Lawyer.
+I can’t go into all of the details here, but we’ll definitely talk about when you come into meet with your own Personal Family Lawyer®.

 We look forward to seeing you and caring for your family soon!

 PS – if you think this all sounds expensive, well, you are right and you’re wrong.
-I can guarantee you that if you qualify to meet with a Personal Family Lawyer, that planning is substantially less costly than it would be for your family if you died with a plan that didn’t work or if you didn’t have a plan in place at all.
+I can guarantee you that if you qualify to meet with a Personal Family Lawyer®, that planning is substantially less costly than it would be for your family if you died with a plan that didn’t work or if you didn’t have a plan in place at all.
 And, I’ve never had a single family who believed in this kind of planning and wanted to put it in place for their loved ones leave my office because they couldn’t afford it.
-Personal Family Lawyers make creative financing available to our clients because we know that this planning is the foundation for a life of success
+Personal Family Lawyers make creative financing available to our clients because we know that this planning is the foundation for a life of success.